BIOTECH-7005-BIOINF-3000

 The initial RNA-Seq raw data is stored in the shared data directory ~/data/prac_assembly_week12.

-Copy the raw data to your data folder
+Copy the raw data to your data/raw folder

 Part 2, QC

-In This part, we will use the skills that we learned from the NGS_practicals to do QC and trim adaptors and low-quality sequences from our RNA-Seq raw data.
+In This part, we will use the skills that we learned from the NGS_practicals to do QC and trim adapters and low-quality sequences from our RNA-Seq raw data.
+This is also quite similar to the previous Differential Expression practical

 2.1 QC for raw reads